NHS pension lifetime allowance

 Individual protection

 Individual protection was first introduced in 2014.
-It enabled individuals who already had pension savings of more than the reduced lifetime allowance to keep that amount, but not more than the previous lifetime allowance amount.
+It enabled individuals who already had pension savings of more than the reduced lifetime allowance to retain a personal limit at that amount, but capped at not more than the previous lifetime allowance amount.

 Individual protection 2014 enabled you to retain a personal allowance of between £1.25 million and £1.5 million after 5 April 2014.
 Individual protection 2016 enables you to retain a personal allowance of between £1m and £1.25m.
 Your protected amount is based on the capital value of your benefits on either 6 April 2014 or 6 April 2016.